 The myriad foci of our interdisciplinary research interests broadly encompass the confluence of the nexus of...
 Just kidding, but research statements are funny like that.

-We study population ecology and evolutionary biology with the goals of producing actionable science for biodiversity conservation and management and improving our knowledge of the evolution of animal behaviors.
+We study population ecology, animal movement ecology, and evolutionary biology with the goals of producing actionable science for biodiversity conservation and management and improving our knowledge of the evolution of animal behaviors.
 Along the way, we strive to improve upon conventional methods and develop novel methods in field data collection and analysis to expedite progress in wildlife ecology research.

 Louisiana Waterthrush and Worm-eating Warbler migration